 - Need some 3D acceleration: -vga virtio with a local display having a GL context -display gtk,gl=on; That will use virgil3d on the host and needs guest drivers for [virt3d] which are common in Linux since Kernels >=4.4 but hard to get by for other cases.
 While not as fast as the next two options, the big benefit is that it can be used without additional hardware and without a proper IOMMU setup for device passthrough. - Need native performance: use PCI passthrough of additional GPUs in the system.
-You'll need an IOMMU setup and unbind the cards from the host before you can pass it through like -device vfio-pci,host=05:00.0,bus=1,addr=00.0,multifunction=on,x-vga=on-device vfio-pci,host=05:00.1,bus=1,addr=00.1 - Need native performance, but multiple guests per card: Like PCI Passthrough, but using mediated devices to shard a card on the Host into multiple devices and pass those like -display gtk,gl =on -device vfio-pci,sysfsdev=/sys/bus/pci/devices/0000:02.0/4dd511f6-ec08-11e8-b839-2 f163ddee3b3,display=on,rombar=0.
+You'll need an IOMMU setup and unbind the cards from the host before you can pass it through like -device vfio-pci,host=05:00.0,bus=1,addr=00.0,multifunction=on,x-vga=on -device vfio-pci,host=05:00.1,bus=1,addr=00.1 - Need native performance, but multiple guests per card: Like PCI Passthrough, but using mediated devices to shard a card on the Host into multiple devices and pass those like -display gtk,gl=on -device vfio-pci,sysfsdev=/sys/bus/pci/devices/0000:00:02.0/4dd511f6-ec08-11e8-b839-2f163ddee3b3,display=on,rombar=0.
 More at kraxel on vgpu and Ubuntu GPU mdev evaluation.
 The sharding of the cards is driver specific and therefore will differ per manufacturer like Intel or Nvidia.

-Especially the advanced cases can get pretty complex, therefore it is recommended to use qemu through librirt for those cases.
-Librirt will take care of all but the host kernel/bios tasks of such configurations.
+Especially the advanced cases can get pretty complex, therefore it is recommended to use qemu through libvirt for those cases.
+Libvirt will take care of all but the host kernel/bios tasks of such configurations.
+Below are the common basic actions needed for faster options being pass-through and mediated devices pass-through.